Arcwise Analytic Stratification, Whitney Fibering Conjecture and Zariski Equisingularity

 We call this system \emph{Zariski equisingular} if $F_{0} (0) \ne 0$.
 As Varchenko showed in \cite{varchenko1972}, answering a question posed by Zariski in \cite{zariski}, for a Zariski equisingular system, the family of analytic set germs $X_t=\{ F_n(t, x) =0\}\subset (\K^n,0)$ is topologically equisingular for $t$ close to the origin.
 In this section we show that this equisingularity can be obtained by an {\aaa } trivialization.

 \begin{rem} The above definition is slightly more general than that of \cite{zariski} or \cite{varchenko1972} where it is assumed that $F_{i-1}$ is the Weierstrass polynomial associated to the discriminant of $F_{i,red}$.
 Our less restrictive assumption is sufficient for the proof of Theorem \ref{theorem}.
-Indeed, the inductive step we only need that the discriminant of $F_{i,red}$ is regular for the trivialization $\Ph_{i-1}$.
-By Proposition \ref{criterionregularfunction} this is the case if this discriminant divides $F_{i-1}$ and $F_{i-1}$ is regular for $\Ph_{i-1}$. \end{rem}
+In fact, in the inductive step we only need that the discriminant of $F_{i,red}$ is $\Ph_{i-1}$-regular for the trivialization $\Ph_{i-1}$.
+By Proposition \ref{criterionregularfunction} this is the case if this discriminant divides $F_{i-1}$ and $F_{i-1}$ is $ \Ph_{i-1}$-regular. \end{rem}

 \begin{thm} If $F_i(t,x) $, $i=0, \ldots, n$, is a Zariski equisingular local system of pseudopolynomials, then there exist $\varepsilon >0$ and a homeomorphism

 where $B_{\varepsilon} = \{t\in \K^m; \|t\|<\varepsilon\}$, $\Omega_0$ and $\Omega$ are neighborhoods of the origin in $\K^n$ and $\K^{m+n}$ resp., such that \begin{enumerate} \item [\rm (Z1)] $\Ph (t, 0) = (t,0) $, $\Ph (0, x_1, \ldots, x_n) = (0, x_1, \ldots, x_n) $; \item [\rm (Z2)] $\Ph$ has a triangular form